Gold Rush: Mine Rescue with Freddy & Juan

 Gold Rush: Mine Rescue with Freddy & Juan is a reality television series that airs on the Discovery Channel.
 It was initially titled Gold Rush: Freddy Dodge’s Mine Rescue and the first season initially aired on Discovery+.
 A spin-off of Gold Rush, gold recovery experts Freddy Dodge and Juan Ibarra, help struggling miners by improving their wash plants and scouting for better ground on their claims.
-The series debuted in 2021, and five seasons have been aired through mid-2025.
+The series debuted in 2021, and six seasons have been aired through mid-2026.